-If you include a non-disclosure agreement (NDA) as part of your work agreement or contract with your employee, you must add language allowing the employee or potential employee entering into the NDA to speak with “law enforcement, the Equal Employment Opportunity Commission, the state Division of Human Rights, a local commission on human rights, or an attorney retained by the employee or potential employee.”
+If you include a non-disclosure agreement (NDA) as part of your work agreement or contract with your household employee, you must add language allowing the employee or potential employee entering into the NDA to speak with “law enforcement, the Equal Employment Opportunity Commission, the state Division of Human Rights, a local commission on human rights, or an attorney retained by the employee or potential employee.”
 This takes effect for NDAs entered into on or after January 1, 2020.

 If you don’t include this language, the NDA will be void and unenforceable to the extent they prevent disclosure of factual information related to any future claims of discrimination.